Skip to content

 Section 301 China tariffsActive for covered tariff lines.
 USTR continues to direct importers to determine coverage by tariff list, HTS classification, and exclusion status.These duties are not uniform across all supplement inputs.
 Some products face additional duty and others do not, depending on how they are classified.

 IEEPA tariffs (ended)Struck down by the Supreme Court on February 20, 2026 (Learning Resources, Inc. v.
 Trump).
 IEEPA tariffs ended February 24, 2026.
-Importers who paid IEEPA duties may be eligible for refunds via CBP.Country-specific IEEPA rates (145% China, etc.) from 2025 are no longer in effect.
+Importers who paid IEEPA duties may be eligible for refunds via CBP.Country-specific IEEPA rates from 2025 (per SCOTUS Learning Resources v.
+Trump, rates had peaked at 145 percent on China) are no longer in effect.
 Do not use 2025 IEEPA rates for current cost planning.

 How Tariffs Affect Different Ingredient Categories